Tempate/Achillees/README.md

 git clone https://github.com/Tempate/Achillees
 ```

-2. Get into the Release directory and run the command:
+2. Type the command:
 ```
-make all
+make release
 ```

-3. An executable should now appear inside your Release folder, you can run it by doing:
+3. An executable should now appear inside your bin folder, you can run it by doing:
 ```
 ./Achillees
 ```